-If you are creating an app for browsing and playing content, use the prebuilt fragments in the Leanback support library.
+If you are creating an app for browsing and playing content, use the prebuilt fragments in the v17 leanback support library.
 These layouts have been built specifically for use on TV devices with the guidance of the Android User Experience team.
-For more information on using these classes, see the User Interfaces guide.
+For more information on using these classes, see the Building Apps for TV training.

 Here are some additional recommendations for creating functional and attractive layouts for TV apps:

 - Design layouts for landscape orientation.
 TV screens always use this orientation.